 Granger & Co

-We went for brunch at Bill Granger's Notting Hill outlet last year, and have just started salivating at memories of the honeycomb butter that accompanies its ricotta hotcakes.
+We went for brunch at Bill Granger's Notting Hill outlet, and have just started salivating at memories of the honeycomb butter that accompanies its ricotta hotcakes.
 (Seriously, it's like Pavlov's dog around here.)
 You get three hotcakes, with maple syrup and a slab of banana.
 They are gorgeously fluffy and the ricotta gives a deliciously sour note to take the edge off the sweet, making them unlike any other pancakes we've found.
 The place gets very busy so don't be surprised if you have to wait.

 The Breakfast Club